-About KTIVAfter overcoming some construction obstacles, including having to raise the microwave tower height twice to avoid interference with a tree which blocked the microwave signal, KTIV made its broadcasting debut on October 10, 1954.
-That first broadcast evening included four NBC shows: People Are Funny at 6 p.m.; The Liebman Spectacular from 6:30-8 p.m.; The Television Playhouse from 8-9 p.m.; and The Loretta Young Show from 9-9:30 p.m.
+About KTIVKTIV made its broadcasting debut on October 10, 1954, after overcoming various construction challenges, including needing to raise the microwave tower height twice to avoid interference with a tree that blocked the microwave signal.
+People Are Funny began at 6 p.m., followed by The Liebman Spectacular from 6:30-8 p.m., The Television Playhouse from 8-9 p.m., and The Loretta Young Show from 9-9:30 p.m.

-The station has always been an NBC affiliate, but it shared ABC programming with KVTV/KCAU-TV until September 2, 1967, when KCAU switched its primary affiliation to ABC.
-During the late 1950s, the station was also briefly affiliated with the NTA Film Network.
+Although the station has always been an NBC affiliate, it shared ABC programming with KVTV/KCAU-TV until September 2, 1967, when KCAU moved to ABC.
+The station was also temporarily linked with the NTA Film Network in the late 1950s.

-For many years, the station was co-owned with the Sioux City Journal.
-One-time owners of both properties, the Perkins Brothers Company, sold KTIV to Black Hawk Broadcasting, the owner of fellow NBC affiliate KWWL-TV in Waterloo, in 1973.
-Black Hawk merged with Forward Communications in 1980, and sold KTIV and KWWL to AFLAC that year.
-Quincy Newspapers bought KTIV from AFLAC in 1989.
+The station was co-owned for many years with the Sioux City Journal.
+The Perkins Brothers Company, which had owned both facilities, sold KTIV to Black Hawk Broadcasting, which also owned fellow NBC affiliate KWWL-TV in Waterloo, in 1973.
+In 1980, Black Hawk joined with Forward Communications and sold KTIV and KWWL to AFLAC.
+In 1989, Quincy Newspapers purchased KTIV from AFLAC.

-In June 2011, KTIV's newscasts began to be broadcast in high definition.
-It was the second station in the Sioux City market (after KCAU) to begin broadcasting news in HD, and the last station in the market to begin using a widescreen format for local news.
+KTIV's newscasts began broadcasting in high definition in June 2011.
+It was the second station in the Sioux City market (after KCAU) to start showing news in HD, and the final station to start adopting a widescreen format for local news.

-Former NBC News anchor Tom Brokaw and former KNBC anchor Paul Moyer began their television careers at KTIV.
+Former NBC News anchor Tom Brokaw and former KNBC anchor Paul Moyer both started their careers on KTIV.